 Robyn: Hi, it’s Robyn Openshaw here, and welcome back to Vibe.
 It’s my great privilege today to interview Jason Prall.
 Jason is a former mechanical engineer who has been all over the world studying human longevity.
 He has studied with some of the centenarian populations that were made famous by the Blue Zones research, and he’s also a practitioner, helping people resolve chronic, complex health problems and problems with overweight.
 Jason recently launched The Human Longevity Project, which is a docuseries discovering what people do that helps us live long and healthy.

-If we want to live a long time, we are living a fairly long time right now.
-We are now predicted that our children, my children, will live a shorter time than me.
+If we want to live a long time, well, we are living a fairly long time right now.
+But we are now predicting that our children, my children, will live a shorter time than me.
 And I think it might have everything to do with the toxicity in our world, but we’re going to dive into that with Jason and learn what he learned when he went to all of the longest-living people around the world, or many of them.
-He is not affiliated with the Blue Zones, Dan Buettner.
-We’ve talked quite a few times in different episodes on my podcast and on the Green Smoothie Girl platform, we talk about the Blue Zones.
+He is not affiliated with the Blue Zones or Dan Buettner.
+We’ve talked quite a few times in different episodes on my podcast and on the Green Smoothie Girl platform about the Blue Zones.
 What do we learn from people in the world who live to be 100 and older at 20 to 30 times the rate that we Americans do?
 What are we missing?
 What do we not know that they know?

-And so Jason went around the world to these places, spent some time with these elderly populations, and then he ran all over the US, North America, talking to longevity experts, and he learned a lot.
+Jason went around the world to these places, spent some time with these elderly populations, and then he ran all over the US, talking to longevity experts, and he learned a lot.
 And I’m really excited to learn from Jason Prall.
 Welcome to Vibe.

 Jason: Hey, thanks for having me.

 Robyn: Well, it’s been really nice to meet you and learn a little bit about your work.
-And I want to know with The Human Longevity Project, you’re looking at people who live into old age at really high rates.
-Will you talk a little bit about what are the differences you noticed in their homes versus, you live here in the US I think, what you see here in the first-world North America?
+And I want to know about The Human Longevity Project; you’re looking at people who live into old age at really high rates.
+Will you talk a little bit about the differences you noticed in their homes versus (you live here in the US I think) what you see here in the first-world North America?

-This is one of the things that we look at in our project, in our film series, is our relationship to the outside world and to the microbes in particular.
+This is one of the things that we look at in our project, in our film series: our relationship to the outside world, and to the microbes in particular.
 We’ve developed a culture where we want to kill all these microbes and kill everything around us.
-And now we’re starting to learn through research that we need to interact with these microbes.
+But now we’re starting to learn through research that we need to interact with these microbes.
 And that is one of the components of health and longevity.
 So the very thing that we’ve been trying to do, which is kill everything, is not only killing everything which is harmful for us, but it’s also introducing toxins to our own biology.

 So they just figured out ways to do things that don’t involve artificial anything.

 Robyn: Talk about the Okinawans a little bit.
 Specifically, what did you learn from them?
-Because you and I were talking before we started this interview about how you and I have both read about how Okinawans are some of the longest-lived people.
-When you look at the ones who lived through WWII, then when you get to people younger than me, maybe even younger than you, they’re not looking so great anymore.
+Because you and I were talking, before we started this interview, about how you and I have both read about how Okinawans are some of the longest-lived people.
+You look at the ones who lived through WWII, then when you get to people younger than me, maybe even younger than you, they’re not looking so great anymore.
 Talk about that a little bit.

 Jason: I think this is a historical aspect to longevity and to these places around the world that we have to really consider.
-If you were a 100-year-old person today, that means you were born in 1918, which means that for most of your life, you didn’t have industrial products.
-And so they grew up in a time, these old people that live there now that we can look to for advice and for information, they grew up in a time when these things weren’t an option.
+If you were a 100-year-old person today that means you were born in 1918, which means that for most of your life, you didn’t have industrial products.
+They grew up in a time — these old people that live there now that we can look to for advice and for information — they grew up in a time when these things weren’t an option.
 So they didn’t have to think about them.
 They lived in a natural way because that’s the way it was.
 And so their habits and their whole lifestyle is sort of directed by that reality that they grew up in.

-Jason: Diabetes, yep.
+Jason: Diabetes, yes.
 Exactly.
 I think that the real issue is of course, yes, these things that we can look to and point at as a reason for this decline in health.
 But I think more importantly, the entire framework has shifted.
 The older Okinawan generations understand the connection to nature.
 They understand harmony.
 They understand balance.
 They understand taking care of the environment.
 They understand this connection.
 The younger generations are losing this connection because of all these artificial things and all this western mindset.
-When you look at some place like Okinawa, you have a massive influence.
+When you look at some place like Okinawa, [western culture] has a massive influence.
 Okinawa used to be a sort of independent island.
 And then it got influenced by Japan, it’s influenced by the US, it’s influenced by China.
-All three of these places have very westernized or increasingly westernized aspects to them.
+All three of these places have very westernized, or increasingly westernized, aspects to them.
 So the influence is now directing the old Okinawan culture into something totally new.

-Robyn: When I was in graduate school, studying to be a psychotherapist, I was really torn my first year, I had to pick an emphasis and I ended up being a sex therapist.
-But my other big love, the thing that I really wanted to do, I wanted to focus on gerontology because as an undergraduate, I used to go to this old folks home near where I lived.
+Robyn: When I was in graduate school, studying to be a psychotherapist, I was really torn my first year.
+I had to pick an emphasis, and I ended up being a sex therapist.
+But my other big love, the thing that I really wanted to do, was gerontology because as an undergraduate, I used to go to this old folks home near where I lived.
 And I would just go door to door with my cleaning bucket and say, “Can I help you with something?
 Can I cook something for you?
 Can I shop for you?
 Can I clean your house?”
 And I would clean for them.
 I met this one lady, I was friends with her all through college, and she passed away shortly after I graduated college.
 I found someone who needed me.
 Who needed me to shop for her and help her and didn’t have really any family to rely on.

 But what I loved, I mean I loved helping them, but I loved sitting and listening to her stories.
 And I would ask her questions, like, “Tell me about this.
 What was this like 50 years ago?”
 And she was pretty lucid.
 She was physically deteriorating, but she was very mentally sharp, and I learned so much from her.
 And I’ve always loved elderly people and what I learn from them.

-But they are so toxic to the actually biology.
-They are toxic to the nervous system, they will shift you into a fight or flight response, unknowingly.
-You may not even recognize this, partially because we’re so adaptable and we’re very good at dealing with permanent stress in terms of that being our sort of baseline state.
-And so they can be very subversive.
+But they are so toxic to the actual biology.
+They are toxic to the nervous system; they will shift you into a fight or flight response, unknowingly.
+You may not even recognize this, partially because we’re so adaptable and we’re very good at dealing with permanent stress in terms of that being our baseline state.
+They can be very subversive.
 You just don’t know they’re there.
 So it can be difficult, especially in our culture, to recognize these things.
 But I think it’s a critical factor that we cannot forget about.
 And again, if it comes up over and over again when you’re speaking with people that are 80, 90, and 100, all over the world, then it’s probably something we should pay attention to.

-Robyn: In December, I did a neurofeedback for a week at this clinic, this retreat, and I had electrodes attached to all four lobes of my brain, and it was measuring my alpha, beta, gamma, theta, delta, okay there’s no beta, waves.
-And seeing what we could learn from the brain, and what they know from looking at a lot of people’s brains is that what holds them back, and this goes to your point, is lack of forgiveness.
-So a lot of our many, many hours that we spent in there, going through each person who had wronged us, each major events of our lives that we’re still holding onto, and going through a process to release it.
-Going into that negative energy, and going into the memory of that negative event, and then releasing it and riding those alpha waves out into a place of peace and forgiveness and letting go.
+Robyn: In December, I did a neurofeedback for a week at this clinic, this retreat, and I had electrodes attached to all four lobes of my brain.
+It was measuring my alpha, beta, gamma, theta, delta waves, and seeing what we could learn from the brain.
+And what they know from looking at a lot of people’s brains is that what holds them back, and this goes to your point, is lack of forgiveness.
+So a lot of our many, many hours that we spent in there was going through each person who had wronged us, each major event of our lives that we’re still holding onto, and going through a process to release it.
+Going into that negative energy, and going into the memory of that negative event, and then releasing it and riding those alpha waves out into a place of peace and forgiveness, and letting go, is healing.

-And I often talk about how, both as a therapist but also a human, a mother of four adult children, a divorced person now for ten years, that my big takeaway.
+And I often talk about how, both as a therapist but also a human, a mother of four adult children, a divorced person now for ten years, what my big takeaway is.
 Someone asked me, and a few people have over the years, “What did you learn?
 What did you learn from your divorce story?
-Married twenty years divorced, what did you learn?”
-And I learned this, and I wonder what you have to say about these elderly people you talked to because it feels a lot like what you just said that they have in common, which is that they don’t hold grudges, is I learned: let go.
+Married twenty years, divorced, what did you learn?”
+And I learned (I wonder what you have to say about these elderly people you talked to, because it feels a lot like what you just said that they have in common, which is that they don’t hold grudges), is: let go.
 Let go, let go, let go.
 Let go of more stuff.

 You were talking earlier about letting go of stuff.
 These people probably own two pots and pans.
 The longest-living people in the world are not the wealthy people of the world, right?

-Robyn: Yeah, and it’s that perfect example of that saying about not forgiving is like drinking a cup of poison and hoping that it kills the person who gave it to you.
+Robyn: It’s a perfect example of that saying, “Not forgiving is like drinking a cup of poison and hoping that it kills the person who gave it to you.”

-Robyn: Like, you’re just drinking the poison.
+Robyn: You’re just drinking the poison.
 Just stop drinking the poison, let it go.
-And it is so freeing, whether you do it with electrodes attached to your brain in an exercise you go through in a tank … I don’t think you have to do it that way.
-You have to get very, very clear on this is lowering my vibrational frequency, this is holding me back.
-I wan to forgive this person so that I can move forward.
-I want to let go of this situation and these negative things that happened to me for the sake of my own … I want to live my own centenarian life.
+And it is so freeing, whether you do it with electrodes attached to your brain in an exercise you go through in a tank or not.
+I don’t think you have to do it that way.
+You have to get very, very clear on, “This is lowering my vibrational frequency, this is holding me back.
+I want to forgive this person so that I can move forward.
+I want to let go of this situation and these negative things that happened to me for the sake of my own centenarian life.”

 Robyn: We had to do that in the pods, too, when we went in there with the electrodes on our brain.
-We had to go through, and that’s where I lost it, and I was in there just sobbing.
+We had to go through [that process], and that’s where I lost it.
+I was in there just sobbing.
 I was sobbing.
 I went through an exercise to forgive myself of some parenting mistakes I made with my oldest son, and I just-

 Jason: You just feel like everything’s kind of lifted off you.
 And it’s like, “Ah, gosh, I didn’t need all of that.”